-The BALI SWING ENTRANCE PACKAGE includes photo-shooting points (helicopter, heart rock, stones) with buffet lunch and drinks for 10.00 USD.
+The BALI SWING ENTRANCE PACKAGE includes photo-shooting points (helicopter, heart rock, stones, swing) with buffet lunch and drinks for 10.00 USD.
 If it also includes the swings, nests, romantic bed and “lost jungle boat” are not included in the package, the ticket price is 35.00 USD.

-I suggest you go there early to be able to explore the whole place and maximize the time.
-Lines in every photoshoot area may be very long so you have to be patient.
+I suggest you go there early to be able to explore the whole place and maximize your time since the place can be really crowded.
+Lines in every photo spots area may be very long so you have to have more patience.

-You may also book in advance through KLOOK, just click here.
+You may also book an entrance ticket in advance through KLOOK, just click here.

 HOLY WATER TEMPLE (PURA TIRA EMPUL)